shivannis/xandr-docs-public/xandr-docs/articles/monetize/using-performance-goals-with-cpm-booked-revenue.md

 # Using performance goals with CPM booked revenue

-The purpose of this page is to illustrate how to best use Xandr optimization when your client is paying you on a CPM basis but will measure results on a CPA, CPC or CTR basis.
+The purpose of this page is to illustrate how to best use Microsoft Advertising optimization when your client is paying you on a CPM basis but will measure results on a CPA, CPC or CTR basis.

-In the past, Xandr recommended setting up this scenario as a line item with CPM booked revenue and a campaign with the **Optimize to a predicted CPC/CPA goal** buying strategies.
+In the past, Microsoft Advertising recommended setting up this scenario as a line item with CPM booked revenue and a campaign with the **Optimize to a predicted CPC/CPA goal** buying strategies.